 - Snapping at imaginary objects, biting, and self-mutilation

 - Sensitivity to light, touch, or sound

-Obviously, if you see any of these symptoms — in fact, even if you suspect that your dog has been exposed to rabies — go to a veterinarian immediately.
+Obviously, if you see any of these symptoms–in fact, even if you suspect that your dog has suffered exposure to rabies–get to a vet immediately.

 Causes Of Rabies In Dogs

 The most common way rabies is spread to dogs is through the saliva of an infected animal entering through a bite wound, though it can also be spread through mucus membranes or from a scratch or open wound.